wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner Exam Guide (highlights).md

 		  Amazon S3 can offer up to 99.999999999% durability and fulfills the storage requirements for a majority of clients and their individual business needs.

 		  What does eleven 9s of durability mean?
-According to AWS, if you store 10,000,000 objects on Amazon S3, then on average you can expect to incur a loss of a single object once every 10,000 years. #flashcard
+According to AWS, if you store 10,000,000 objects on Amazon S3, then on average you can expect to incur a loss of a single object once every 10,000 years.
 		- -
 		- -
-		- How can you protect a S3 bucket? #flashcard
+		- How can you protect a S3 bucket?
 			- A bucket policy is applied directly to an entire bucket and can be used to grant access to both the bucket itself and the objects stored within it.
 Bucket policies can be used to specify different levels of access for different types of objects within the same policy document.
 A bucket policy document is also written in JavaScript Object Notation Format (JSON) format, just like IAM policies are.

 			  With bucket policies, you can also grant anonymous access to object in your buckets, such as a web page, image, or video, which means that anyone with the S3 object URL can access it.